ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 \* rejections are not final and we can accept from the rejected queue

-\* You’re the domain expert, not us.
-Please don’t assume we know the subject matter in detail, or can infer things.
+\* You're the domain expert, not us.
+Please don't assume we know the subject matter in detail, or can infer things.
 And remember the audience of the SRU documentation is the general public as well.
-It will matter if there’s a regression that we appear to have acted reasonably.
+It will matter if there's a regression that we appear to have acted reasonably.

 Other